EmpPowiUDE/NovalandGuide/docs/source/DataRetrievalwithSessionFieldValue.rst

 Participants can now donate money to help those affected.
 The total amount of money donated will be stored in a variable and divided by the number of affected individuals.

-To determine the number of affected individuals, we use an if function to ask each participant whether they are listed in the CSV file as being affected or not.
+To determine the number of affected individuals, we use an if function to check for each participant whether they are listed in the CSV file as being affected or not.
 If they are affected, we use a try and except function to test whether the variable has already been queried in the session fields.
 This is important because the session field variable may not be defined and attempting to access it can cause an error.
 If the variable is undefined, we set it to 1, and if it is defined, we increment the value by 1.
 We also refer to participants who were not affected by the fire as "unaffected" in the data.